Our Corporate Tax experts help businesses manage tax compliance

 VAT should not normally be reclaimed where any entertainment is provided only for directors, partners or sole proprietors, unless they attend the party with other staff members.

-If you have any queries regarding festive gifts or parties and wish to avoid a festive tax hangover, please contact your usual Bishop Fleming adviser or a member of our tax team.
+If you have any queries or require our assistance in reviewing the benefits you provide to your employees, please contact your normal Bishop Fleming contact or a member of the Employer Solutions team.